Crit-Fumble/www.crit-fumble.com/packages/core/docs/todo/current.md

 - [BOT-TODO] Set up an api endpoint collection for use with the discord-bot we'll be updating later in packages\discord-bot
 - [BOT-TODO] Set up an api endpoint collection for use by a Discord App
 - [BOT-TODO] Set up a special view for the discord activity
-- [BOT-TODO] remove all completed FUTURE: and TODO: comments
+- [BOT-TODO] remove all completed FUTURE: and TODO: comments in code base

 ### @crit-fumble/discord-bot
 - [BOT-TODO] Fix import paths that don't match actual file locations